sv4u/Vim-as-an-IDE/README.md

 ### Searching

 Searching in Vim is fairly straightforward.
 Type / followed by the term you want to search in the Normal mode.
 Vim will search for all occurrences of the term in the file.
-For instance if you wanted to search for all occurrences of "Hello" in a file, you would simply type  n l mode and press enter:
+For instance if you wanted to search for all occurrences of "Hello" in a file, you would simply  type the following in Normal mode and press enter:

 ```vim
 /Hello